NikKowPHP/zirofit-next/.roo/rules-orchestrator-senior/rules.md

     *   **Action:** Switch mode: `<mode>developer</mode>`.

 5.  **Default - If none of the above conditions are met:**
-    *   **Analysis:** No critical signals found.
+    *   **Analysis:** The repository is in a clean state, with no emergencies or pending fixes.
 The system should proceed with the next phase of planning.
     *   **Announcement:** "No critical signals found.
 Switching to Architect mode for standard planning."
     *   **Action:** Switch mode: `<mode>architect-senior</mode>`.

 ## 4. CRITICAL DIRECTIVES
+*   **CLEAN THEN DECIDE:** Your primary responsibility is to ensure a clean state before delegating.
+A completed `FIX_PLAN.md` is a temporary artifact that you **must** clean up.
-*   **ONE SHOT, NO LOOPS:** You execute this decision tree once and then immediately hand off control.
+*   **ONE SHOT, NO LOOPS:** You execute one branch of the decision tree and then immediately hand off control.
+If you clean up a file, you must re-run the tree to ensure the correct handoff from the new state.
 *   **PRIORITY IS LAW:** You must check for signals in the exact order specified.